 - Legal services include:

 - Legal Advice & Consultation

 - Review of Student Records

 - Meeting with Parents

-- Negotiating with the School
+- Negotiating with the School Districts & Prosecutors

-- District & Prosecutors

 - In-Court Representation

-•• While interning with the Juvenile Justice Project I had the privilege of helping young people with their legal troubles.
+had the privilege of helping young people with their legal troubles.
 I was able to assist with juvenile legal matters involving truancy, assault, school tickets, drug possession, forgery, as well as some juvenile felony cases.
-My work with the Juvenile Justice Project at the Earl Carl Institute over the past two years was an invaluable experience that I would recommend to any law student. \\
+My work with the Juvenile Justice Project at the Earl Carl Institute over the past two years was an invaluable experience that I would recommend to any law student.